Potty Training Boys in only 3 Days – Tips, Tales and Takes

 potty training

-At this stage of parenting, I did not think I would ever think about potty training ever again.
+At this stage of parenting, I did not think I would ever think about potty training again.
 But recently I did.

-I had one of those moments when you look at your kids and wonder when it all happened?
+I had one of those moments when you look at your kids and wonder when it all happened.
 When did they grow so big?
 When did they grow into a young adult?

-It happens right in front of your eyes and yet, it’s still a shock to the system.
+It happens right in front of your eyes, and yet, it’s still a shock to the system.

-One minute they are small enough to carry in a pouch, the next they are tall enough to almost stare you in the eyes.
+One minute, they are small enough to carry in a pouch, the next, they are tall enough to almost stare you in the eyes.

-Last week I was ordering new underwear online for our oldest boy.
+Last week, I was ordering new underwear online for our oldest boy.
 Medium briefs!?
 No superheroes, no trucks, just plain-coloured, boring underwear.
 It seems like yesterday I was buying a bulk pack of size three Spider-Man undies.

-Then even before the confirmation email from Amazon hit my inbox, I was taken back to the days of why we needed those tiny undies in the first place.
+Then, even before the confirmation email from Amazon hit my inbox, I was taken back to the days of why we needed those tiny undies in the first place.

 Potty training boys